 With these trains we expect to recreate the early days of steam rail tours in the 1980s when travelling over the Cumbrian Fells was the icing on the cake in the main line steam calendar.

 We have a high-speed journey down the West Coast Main Line to Carnforth, hauled by a blue Class 86 electric locomotive.
-We then enjoy a circular steam tour from Carnforth outwards via the Cumbria Coast to Carlisle and back via the scenic Shap Fells.
+We then enjoy a circular steam tour from Carnforth outwards via the scenic Shap Fells to Carlisle and back via the Cumbria Coast.
+We return from Carnforth to London behind our blue electric locomotive.

 *Passengers from Watford Junction will travel to Milton Keynes by service train to join our train.